Feminism in the Republic of Ireland: Women in Irish politics

 In 1990, Mary Robinson was elected as the first female President of Ireland.
 The second female president, Mary McAleese, was president between 1997 and 2011.

 In December 2008, Senator Ivana Bacik organised an event in Leinster House in which all the women elected to the Oireachtas over the years were honoured.
-Ninety-two women have been elected to Dáil Éireann, the first being Constance Markievicz in 1919.
-Directly prior to this, in 1918, she became the first woman elected to the House of Commons of the United Kingdom, although in line with Sinn Féin abstentionist policy she did not take her seat.
+131 women have been elected to Dáil Éireann since 1918.
+In 1918, Constance Markievicz became the first woman elected to the House of Commons of the United Kingdom, although in line with Sinn Féin abstentionist policy she did not take her seat, and sat as a TD in Dáil Éireann in 1919.

 Following the 2011 Irish general election and a re-shuffle in 2014, four women were appointed cabinet ministers (the highest number of women in senior ministerial positions ever in Ireland): Joan Burton, Frances Fitzgerald, Jan O'Sullivan and Heather Humphries.
+As of 2024, there are four women in cabinet.

-Women are a small minority of political office-holders in Ireland.
+Women are a small minority of political officeholders in Ireland.
 The main factors are the role of traditional Catholicism in Irish political culture and the role of localism in party politics.
 Ann Marie O'Brien has studied the women in the Irish Department of External Affairs associated with the League of Nations and United Nations, 1923–1976.
-She finds that women had greater opportunities at the UN.
+She found that women had greater opportunities at the UN.

 Mary Lou McDonald has been the Leader of the Opposition since June 2020.